ISO 9004-3 1993 Guidelines in Plain English

 • Define and document all quality-oriented activities.

-• Define, document, delegate, and distribute the
+• Define, document, delegate, and distribute the responsibility for performing quality-oriented activities.

-• Give your people the authority they need to carry out
+• Give your people the authority they need to carry out all quality system responsibilities.

-• Define the patterns of interaction and communication
+• Define the patterns of interaction and communication that will integrate and regulate your quality system.

-that will integrate and regulate your quality system.
+• Define the patterns of reporting and accountability that will integrate and regulate your quality system.

-• Provide the resources that are needed to implement,
+• Provide the resources that are needed to implement, maintain, and improve your quality system.

 Document your quality system

 • Document every aspect of your quality system.
-Document your
+Document your quality policies, procedures, programs, and plans.
+Documents will include manuals, records, and reports.

 • Develop written quality system procedures.
-Develop procedures
+Develop procedures to govern and control all quality-oriented activities.
+Your procedures should:

-• Implement your quality policy and
+• Implement quality policy and achieve quality objectives.

-• Describe how all quality-oriented
+• Describe how quality-oriented activities should be done.

 • Develop a quality manual.
-Develop a manual that describes your
+Develop a manual that describes your quality system and serves as your main coordinating document.

-• Make sure you specify a method for updating your
+• Make sure you specify a method for updating your manual and controlling document revisions.

-• Your quality manual may consist of many manuals
+• Your quality manual may consist of many manuals.

 Develop a quality plan

 • Develop a quality plan.
-Develop and document a quality plan
+Develop and document a quality plan whenever you intend to launch a project to develop a new product, service, or process.
+Your quality plan should:

 • Define the quality objectives you want to achieve.